 At the outset, the 85-year-old camp at Merced Lake offered a glimpse into the fate of the younger camps if issues of management and proper usage were not addressed.
 Armed with this knowledge, Delaware North decided immediate rehabilitation and proactive measures could alleviate (or eliminate) the need for extensive efforts in the future.
 Furthermore, the restoration provided a golden opportunity for Delaware North associates and park partners to come together for a worthwhile cause.
 We believe it also helped strengthen our partnership with the National Park Service, and allowed us to demonstrate and document Delaware North’s environmental stewardship.

-The picture above shows a typical scene at Tuolumne Meadows Lodge before and after volunteer workers have delineated pathways and de-compacted and re-seeded the soil around the these areas.
+These pictures show a typical scene at Tuolumne Meadows Lodge before and after volunteer workers have delineated pathways and de-compacted and re-seeded the soil around the these areas.
+See more photos at the Yosemite Park Blog.